abrevva 3.0.0 copy "abrevva: ^3.0.0" to clipboard

 Pub Version Pub Points GitHub last commit GitHub branch check runs EVVA License

-The EVVA Flutter Plugin is a collection of tools to work with electronical EVVA access components.
+The EVVA Abrevva Flutter Plugin is a collection of tools to work with electronical EVVA access components.
 It allows for scanning and connecting via BLE.

 Features #

-• BLE Scanner for EVVA components in range
+• BLE Scanner for EVVA components

-• Localize EVVA components encountered by a scan
+• Localize scanned EVVA components

-• Disengage EVVA components encountered by a scan
+• Disengage scanned EVVA components

 • Read / Write data via BLE